 Alternatively, the most accurate old English transliteration of the Son's name is (a 100% match: letter-for-letter) IEUEʃUO.
 This word corresponds to the Modern Jewish Hebrew letters יהוהשוע (yod-heh-vav-heh-shin-vav-ayin—and is transcribed in the Queen's English as [eeh-eh-ooh-eh-sh-ooh-oh or yehwehshuo].
 Yehwehshuo most likely means Yehweh Saves, in ancient pictographic Hebrew.

 In modern English these two old English transliterations for the Son's name (IEUʃUO and IEUEʃUO) cannot be made 100% because we no longer use a single letter for the "sh" sound.
 The best we can come up with, YEV[SH]VO and YEVE[SH]VO—where the two letter combination "SH" is a transcription (sound-match) only.

-* Completion is currently on hold indefinitely due to the author's current family commitments (as at the date this was written: Jan 1, 2013).
+* Completion is currently on hold indefinitely due to the author's work commitments.

 A periodically updated extensive working draft version of the book containing its core—which has taken 1000's of hours so far—is available at http://yehweh.org/ [this website—please see below for the contents].